9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 - Molen De Kaai – a subtle, character-filled windmill integrated into daily life

-Kinderdijk Windmill near Rotterdam
+Kinderdijk Windmills near Rotterdam (UNESCO World Heritage Site)

 While North Holland offers incredible windmill and tulip combinations, many visitors also recognize the famous windmills of Kinderdijk windmills (a UNESCO World Heritage Site)—one of the most iconic and photographed windmill landscapes in the Netherlands.
 Located near Rotterdam, Kinderdijk showcases a historic network of windmills designed for water management and is often considered the country’s most classic windmill scene.
 If you’re planning a broader windmill itinerary, it’s worth pairing lesser-known locations like these tulip fields with a visit to Kinderdijk for a deeper look into Dutch engineering and heritage.